nullJP/THRASH/README.md

 THRASH essentially acts as an add-on to the bash terminal by providing fun and/or convenient command aliases and modifications to the terminal itself.

 # Install
-- Change to the cloned directory
+- Change to the cloned directory:
 `cd THRASH`
-- Then make sure that you have execute privileges to run the ruby wizard `sudo chmod +x install.rb`
+- Then make sure that you have execute privileges to run the ruby wizard:
+`sudo chmod +x install.rb`
-- Now run the wizard
+- Now run the wizard:
 `ruby install.rb`